Jun711/jun711.github.io/_posts/2019-06-11-aws-lambda-and-multi-threading-in-python.md

 ## Why Multi Threading
 Using multithreading in AWS Lambda can speed up your Lambda execution and reduce cost as Lambda charges in 100 ms unit.

-## Python sThreadPoolExecutor
+## Python ThreadPoolExecutor
 Note that ThreadPoolExecutor is available with Python 3.6 and 3.7+ runtime.
-ThreadPoolExecutor provides a simple abstraction to using multiple threads to perform taks concurrently.
+ThreadPoolExecutor provides a simple abstraction to using multiple threads to perform tasks concurrently.

 ### Creating a ThreadPoolExecutor
 You can create a ThreadPoolExecutor instance using the following syntax.
 You can control number of concurrent workers / threads by setting `max_workers` parameter.